 Keeping Track of Time, 2021-22

 For much of his life, Philip Brou has maintained practices as both an artist and amateur runner.
-He runs at least every other day and views it as both physical exercise and a meditative practice.
+He runs at least every other day and views it as both exercise and a meditative practice.

 The drawings record locations momentarily encountered while on the move.
-These locations are often parking lots, views of the road, public boat launches, and other places that are more utilitarian than picturesque.
+These locations are often parking lots, views of the road, and other places that are more utilitarian than picturesque.
 These humble and typically overlookable locations allow for a greater consideration of the processes at work and bring attention to temporal subject matter such as weather, time of day, and seasonal change.

 Each Drawing is:

 ink on 140lb. hot pressed Arches Aquarelle